justinpdostal/justinpdostal-worksheet-J4/README.md

 numbers.printShelf();

 ### 11)
-- It is in O(n) time since it must iterate through all the items in the LinkdedList everytime, which is linear, and bad :( .
+- It is in O(n^2) time since it must iterate through all the items in the LinkdedList everytime to find ll.get(i), which is linear, and bad :(.
+Then it must also
+- print out all the different values which also takes n. n * n = n^2

 ### 12)
 - There is a form of pointer that knows where the desired information is in the list making it more effecient as it doesn't have to go through all the items.